material-spirit/basic-material-starter-kit/README.md

 - :heavy_check_mark: proper `mdc-button` HTML markup

-The template uses MDC-Web with SASS (not via CDN) allowing you to use mixins, perform customizations and theming.
-As an example, the template includes and customizes [@material/button](https://material.io/components/buttons/web) component.
+**MDC-Web is used with SASS** (not via CDN) allowing you to use mixins, perform customizations and theming.
+As an example, the template includes customized [@material/button](https://material.io/components/buttons/web) component.

 ## Usage